-The adjusted operating earnings performance goal for fiscal year 2023 was established at a level that was higher than actual performance in fiscal year 2022, which was a rigorous goal given the ongoing challenges and volatility with sourcing supply, labor, and inflation and related global market recoveries.
-The primary operating capital goal was established in fiscal year 2023, in lieu of the free cash flow goal that was used in fiscal year 2022, due primarily to the impact of market conditions, while still incorporating investor interest in cash flow but indexes with market dynamics and changes in sales.
+The adjusted operating earnings performance goal for fiscal year 2024 was established at a level that was higher than actual performance in fiscal year 2023, which was a rigorous goal given the ongoing challenges and volatility with sourcing supply, labor, and inflation and related global market recoveries.
+The primary operating capital performance goal for fiscal year 2024 was established at a level that was higher than actual performance in fiscal year 2023, which was a rigorous goal, given challenging market dynamics and changes in sales.

-The 2023 MIP payouts were made in May 2023.
-We set forth the amounts due to each named executive officer for fiscal year 2023 performance under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.
+The 2024 MIP payouts were made in May 2024.
+We set forth the amounts due to each named executive officer for fiscal year 2024 performance under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table.